Lightbulb joke

 A lightbulb joke is a joke cycle that asks how many people of a certain group are needed to change, replace, or screw in a light bulb.
 Generally, the punch line answer highlights a stereotype of the target group.
-There are numerous versions of the lightbulb joke satirizing a wide range of cultures, beliefs and occupations.
+There are numerous versions of the lightbulb joke satirizing a wide range of cultures, beliefs, and occupations.

 Early versions of the joke, popular in the late 1960s and the 1970s, were used to insult the intelligence of people, especially Poles ("Polish jokes").
-For instance:
+Such jokes generally take the form of:

-Although lightbulb jokes tend to be derogatory in tone (e.g., "How many drunkards..." / "Four: one to hold the light bulb and three to drink until the room spins"), the people targeted by them may take pride in the stereotypes expressed and are often themselves the jokes' originators, as in "How many Germans does it take to change a lightbulb?
-One, we're very efficient but not funny." where the joke itself becomes a statement of ethnic pride.
+Although lightbulb jokes tend to be derogatory in tone (e.g., "How many drunkards..." / "Four: one to hold the light bulb and three to drink until the room spins"), the people targeted by them may take pride in the stereotypes expressed and are often themselves the jokes' originators.
+An example where the joke itself becomes a statement of ethnic pride is:

 Lightbulb jokes applied to subgroups can be used to ease tensions between them.

 Variations

 Some versions of the joke are puns on the words "change" or "screw", or "light":

-Lightbulb jokes may be responses to current events, particularly those related to energy.
+Lightbulb jokes are often responses to contemporary events.

 For example, the lightbulb may not need to be changed at all due to ongoing power outages.
-Other lightbulb jokes might be responses to political power current at the time.
-For instance: